 This course explores the production, presentation, and publishing of advanced media elements through project-based scenarios.
-Students will study advanced digital video capture, audio capture, editing, and various venues for release of finished products...4 s.h.
-Prerequisite: PHOT 2010, PHOT 3010
+Students will study advanced digital video capture, audio capture, editing, and

 DMAD 3200 Imagery in Society.
 This course is an introduction to imagery in the mediums of photography, web, video, and animation as they relate to digital media's impact on society through the exploration of concepts and technique4 s.h.